 Expressions of Interest to apply for the course can be made at any time.

-Students who have completed subjects in HELI’s Graduate Certificate in Higher Education Academic Practice will be eligible for credit into the Master of eLearning as follows:
+Students who have completed subjects in HELI’s Graduate Certificate in Higher Education Academic Practice will be eligible for four subjects credit into the Master of eLearning as follows:

 Students who have completed certain TAE Training Package qualifications and meet the course entry requirements will be granted credit for prior learning as follows: